West Virginia vs. Virginia College Basketball Predictions & Picks - November 22

 West Virginia Performance Insights

-- Last year, West Virginia was 74th in the country on offense (76 points scored per game) and 204th defensively (70.9 points allowed).
+- Offensively, West Virginia was the 74th-ranked team in college basketball (76 points per game) last year.
+Defensively, it was 204th (70.9 points allowed per game).

-- The Mountaineers were 201st in the country in rebounds per game (31.4) and 53rd in rebounds conceded (29) last year.
+- The Mountaineers collected 31.4 rebounds per game and conceded 29 boards last year, ranking 201st and 53rd, respectively, in college basketball.

-- Last season West Virginia was ranked 179th in the country in assists with 13 per game.
+- Last season West Virginia was ranked 179th in college basketball in assists with 13 per game.

-- The Mountaineers made 7.3 3-pointers per game and shot 35% from beyond the arc last year, ranking 192nd and 132nd, respectively, in college basketball.
+- At 7.3 made 3-pointers per game and shooting 35% from beyond the arc last year, the Mountaineers were 192nd and 132nd in the country, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.